Description

 To ensure correct authentication, all terminal server IP addresses need to be added in the Collector Agent’s registry key dc_agent_ignore_ip_list:

-Value data: semicolon-separated list of IPs to ignore by the Collector Agent
+Value data: semicolon-separated list of IPs for the Collector Agent to ignore.

 IP: 172.31.128.12 User: USER1 Groups: CN=USER1,CN=USERS,DC=HARSHAVARDHAN,DC=COM+CN=ATTACKERS,CN=USERS,DC=HARSHAVARDHAN, DC=COM Workstation: 172.31.128.12!HARSHAVARDHAN!0000000